Replace Your Symantec SSL/TLS Certificates

 - Step 2: Help Make Sure Domains and Organizations Are Ready

 - Step 3: Replace Your Symantec (and Subsidiary CAS) SSL/TLS Certificates

 - Brand-Specific Certificate Replacement Instructions

 Near the end of July 2017, Google Chrome created a plan to first reduce and then remove trust (by showing security warnings in the browser) for all Symantec-, Thawte-, GeoTrust-, and RapidSSL-issued SSL/TLS certificates.
-The plan affects certificates for upcoming browser releases, starting with Chrome 66 and continues in Chrome 70.
+The plan includes changes that were rolled out starting with Chrome version 66 and continues with version 70.

 Here is a quick overview of some important dates to keep in mind:

 |Chrome 66||Issued before June 1, 2016||January 20, 2018||March 15, 2018||April 17, 2018|